Xiaoccer/MobileFaceNet_Pytorch/README.md

 ### Part 3: Test

-  1. Test the model on LFW
+  1. Test the model on LFW.

       **Note:** I have tested `lfw_eval.py` on the caffe model at [SphereFace](https://github.com/wy1iu/sphereface), it gets the same result.